chuckha/grout/README.md

 ## Simple routing for Golang

 This routing is very similar to Django style routes.
 You just write some named regular expressions and then the data shows up in your handler.
+This matches routes in the order in which they are added.
+So you don't want "/" as the first route you add because that will match anything that starts with a "/".

 This Router looks for handler functions with this signature: